 T = Time: Time is critical.
 If you see any of these signs, call 000 now.
 I had none of these signs, but I did call 000.

-Even though it is important to get to the hospital as immediately as possible following a stroke, I did not exhibit any of the general signs that people look for following a stroke.
-As my stroke occurred in my cerebellum, none of these symptoms were present, and I was told that it was unlikely that I was having a stroke.
-The paramedics said that they could take me to the hospital, but because I was uninsured, it would cost me a few thousand dollars.
+Even though it is important to get to the hospital as immediately as possible after a stroke, I did not exhibit any general signs that people look for following a stroke.
+As my stroke occurred in my cerebellum, none of these symptoms was present, and the paramedics told me that I was unlikely to have a stroke.
+The paramedics said they could take me to the hospital, but it would cost me a few thousand dollars because I was uninsured.

-At 7pm, 4 hours after he was scheduled to come visit in person, the doctor called.
+At 7 pm, the doctor called 4 hours after he was scheduled to visit in person.
 Following his brief assessment, he agreed with the paramedics and nurse that I was not having a stroke and was instead suffering from vertigo or a migraine.
-Medication was suggested to my father, who went and bought this from a pharmacy for me.
+The doctor suggested medication to my father, who went and bought this from a pharmacy for me.
 My sister had also ordered paracetamol for me by this stage and had it ubered to my apartment complex and delivered upstairs by a concierge at the place where I lived.

 The night of sleep was horrible, and I kept waking up with a severe headache, vertigo, and frequent nausea that resulted in me vomiting multiple times.
 By early the next morning, I told my father, who was asleep on the couch, that I needed him to take me to hospital, as things seemed to be getting worse rather than better.